Higher Koszul duality and $n$-affineness: Introduction

 \section{Introduction}

 \addtocontents{toc}{ } \thesubsection{I.\arabic{subsection}} \theequation{\thesubsection.\arabic{equation}} In this paper we study local systems of higher categories over spaces.
-Our main goal is obtaining a formulation of $\Ebb_n$-Koszul duality between the algebras of chains on the iterated loop space of a space $X$, and the algebra of cochains on $X$, as an equivalence of $(\infinity,n)$-categories.
-This will lead us to investigate the closely related problem of \emph{$n$-affineness} for Betti stacks.
+Our main goal is formulating and proving $\Ebb_k$-Koszul duality between the algebras of chains on the iterated loop space of a space $X$, and the algebra of cochains on $X$, as an equivalence of $(\infinity,k)$-categories.

-We wish to generalize and extend to higher categories the following well-known classical story.
-Let $X$ be a connected space and let $\Bbbk$ be a field of characteristic $0$.
-Local systems of $\Bbbk$-vector spaces over $X$ are determined by monodromy data, in the sense that the abelian category of such local systems is equivalent to the category of representations of $\pi_{1}(X)$.
+To understand the context of our results, let us recall the classical picture of Koszul duality in the topological setting.
+Let $\Bbbk$ be a field of characteristic zero.
+If $X$ is a connected space, local systems of $\Bbbk$-vector spaces over $X$ are determined by monodromy data, in the sense that the abelian category of such local systems is equivalent to the category of representations of $\pi_{1}(X)$.
 Understanding the higher cohomology of local systems requires more information that is not captured by $\pi_1(X)$, and in fact depends on full homotopy type of $X$.
-More precisely, the stable category of complexes of sheaves of vector spaces on $X$ whose cohomology sheaves are local systems is equivalent to the stable category of modules over $\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)$, the algebra of chains on the based loop space of $X$.
-In formuals, there is an equivalence which we refer to as the \emph{monodromy equivalence}.
+More precisely, the stable $(\infinity,1)$-category of complexes of sheaves of vector spaces on $X$ whose cohomology sheaves are local systems is equivalent to the stable $(\infinity,1)$-category of complexes of modules over $\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)$, the algebra of chains on the based loop space of $X$.
+In formulas, there is an equivalence which we refer to as the \emph{monodromy equivalence}.

-The $\Ebb_{1}$-Koszul dual of $\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)$ is $\CX$, the algebra of cochains on $X$; under certain finiteness hypotheses, the reciprocal duality also holds, and moreover there is a tight relationship between the categories of modules over these two algebras.
+If $X$ is simply connected, the category of local systems on $X$ admits also an alternative description.
+This is a consequence of \emph{Koszul duality}, the main object of study of this article.
+The $\Ebb_{1}$-Koszul dual of $\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)$ is $\CX$, the algebra of cochains on $X$.
+Under certain finiteness hypotheses, the reciprocal duality also holds, and moreover there is a tight relationship between the $(\infinity,1)$-categories of complexes of modules over these two algebras.
 Hence, under these hypotheses, local systems over $X$ also admit a description in terms of $\CX$.
-Passing to the $n$-categorical level, local systems of vector spaces are replaced by local systems of $\Bbbk$-linear $(\infinity,n)$-categories, the loop space is replaced by the $(n+1)$-fold iterated loop space $\Omega_{*}^{n+1}X$, and Koszul duality of $\Ebb_{1}$-algebras is replaced by Koszul duality of the $\Ebb_{n+1}$-algebras $\mathrm{C}_{\bullet}(\Omega^{n+1}_*X;\Bbbk)$ and $\CX$.
-This paper seeks to sort out how the classical relationships generalize to this setting.